replicate/cog/docs/redis.md

         ]
     }

+### Redis responses

+Note: this section documents a deprecated feature, which will be removed in a future version of Cog.

-The response is written to a string key using `SET`.
+If you set `response_queue`, then the response is written to a string key using `SET`.
+This is instead of sending webhooks, as documented above.
 Because each message is a complete snapshot of the current state, the previous snapshots are not needed.
 You can read the values using the `GET` command:

     redis:6379> GET my-response-queue